semanticism/The-adaptions-method-for-addition-coded-with-C-/README.md

 Conclusion: 1+11BIN=100BIN

-While implementation2 is more optimized I've included both for research pourposes, perhaps Minecraft redstoners could convert
+While implementation 2 is more optimized I've included both for research pourposes, perhaps for example, Minecraft redstoners could convert this to a Minecraft circuit and software engineers working for other platforms could translate this code to their plataform and people could make an algorithm with a more generalized pourpose using a part of what I wrote.